-As mentioned in a previous section, there are two different ISO subcommittees working on the STEP-NC standard with two different focuses.
-ISO TC 184/SC1 is working on the ISO 14649 (ARM model) whereas ISO TC 184/SC4 on the STEP AP-238 (AIM model).
-The main difference between these two models is the degree to which they use the STEP representation methods and technical architecture [16].
+As mentioned in the introduction, there are two different ISO subcommittees working on the STEP-NC standard with two different focuses.
+ISO TC 184/SC1 works on the ISO 14649 (ARM model), whereas ISO TC 184/SC4 works on the STEP AP-238 (AIM model).
+The main difference between these two models is the degree to which they use the STEP representation methods and technical architecture (Feeney et al. 2003).
 Table 2 compares these two models.